+Georgia nursing outlines the educational, licensing, and career prospects for nurses.
 The state of Georgia offers diverse employment options for nurses at all education and experience levels.
-According to the U.S. Bureau of Labor Statistics (BLS), Atlanta ranks as one of the top cities in the U.S. with some of the highest employment levels of both practical and vocational nurses.
+According to the U.S. Bureau of Labor Statistics (BLS), Atlanta ranks as one of the top cities in the U.S. with some of the highest employment levels for both practical and vocational nurses.

 Atlanta, Sandy Springs, and other surrounding areas in Georgia are responsible for nearly 10,000 jobs for those working as LPNs and LVNs.
 After they earn their licenses, nurse practitioners in Georgia earn around $105,670 per year on average.
 LPNs and LVNs earn approximately $42,570 yearly.
 This makes them ranked 11 for top areas for nurses in the U.S. according to U.S. News and World Reports.